Diane Rehm testifies for assisted-death bill in Maryland

 ANNAPOLIS, Md.
-(AP) — Retired radio talk show host Diane Rehm is speaking in favor of a Maryland measure to allow the terminally ill to end their lives with a doctor’s help, but opponents say it could enable vulnerable people who aren’t terminally ill to kill themselves.
+(AP) — Retired radio talk show host Diane Rehm testified in favor of a Maryland measure to allow the terminally ill to end their lives with a doctor’s help, describing the misery her husband suffered during his final days.
+Opponents, however, say the measure is dangerous and could enable vulnerable people to kill themselves, even if they aren’t terminally ill.

-Rehm, a former NPR host, has supported assisted-death legislation since her husband, John, died while in hospice care in 2014.
-She says he felt betrayed the law would not allow a physician to end his suffering.
+Rehm, a former NPR host, has supported assisted-death legislation since her husband, John, died while in hospice care in Maryland 2014.
+She told a crowded hearing room filled with supporters and opponents that her husband felt betrayed that the law would not allow a physician to end his suffering, even though he only had months to live.
+His doctor told him he could stop eating and drinking, and that’s what he did the next day.

-Paul Okerblom listened with opponents outside a crowded hearing room.
-He says elderly people could choose to end their lives because they feel they have become a burden.
+“I sat by my husband’s side day and night for 10 days as he slowly died,” Rehm said.
+“You could see the agony expressed in his face, though he made no outcry and no request for water.
+But why did our laws infringe on an individual’s decision to die peacefully when dying was inevitable within a few months?”

-Medically assisted deaths are legal in California, Colorado, Hawaii, Montana, Oregon, Vermont and Washington.
+Paul Okerblom wore a sticker that read “No Assisted Suicide,” as he and other opponents to the legislation listened outside the crowded hearing room.
+He said elderly people could choose to end their lives because they feel they have become a burden.
+Okerblom also said doctors can make mistakes in their prognosis, and he noted an example of that in his own family, after his mother-in-law was given six months to live two years ago.

 Most Read Nation & World Stories